Serial-Studio/Serial-Studio/examples/PulseSensor/README.md

-# Pulse Sensor + Serial Studio Example
+# Pulse Sensor (Photoplethysmogram) + Serial Studio Example

 ## Overview

-This project demonstrates how to use Serial Studio to visualize data from a pulse sensor connected to an Arduino.
+This project demonstrates how to use Serial Studio to visualize data from a **heart pulse sensor** connected to an Arduino.
 The Arduino program reads raw data from the pulse sensor, applies a low-pass filter to remove high-frequency noise, and uses a moving average filter to further smooth the signal.
 The filtered signal is then transmitted via serial communication for real-time visualization.

 With **Serial Studio**, you can use the **Quick Plot** feature to easily visualize the data, similar to the Arduino IDE's Serial Plotter, and also export the data into a playable CSV file for later analysis.